Friday 11 May and Saturday 12 May 2018

 Saturday 12 May - The You Yangs Region - Rural Districts Heritage Tour ...
 “BEFORE 1850”

-A huge thank you to Nikki McKenzie, Wadawurrung traditional owner and partner Norm Stanley who stepped in for Corrina Eccles who was unable to attend.
+A huge thank you AGAIN to Nikki McKenzie and Norm Stanley who stepped in for Corrina Eccles who was unable to attend.

 The self-drive tour then headed off headed off across the grasslands to check out the heritage spots on the way to the Balliang Memorial Hall for morning tea, a look around at the old photos in the hall and talks and sharing about settler families around the area.